 Instructions

-- Take the mixture in the blender jar, and blend into a fine and smooth puree.
+- Transfer the mixture to a blender jar and blend into a fine and smooth puree.
+If your blender is not high-powered, I recommend straining the gravy through a fine sieve.

 Notes